CodingThrust/AMAT5315-2025Spring-Homeworks/hw2/xuezhencai/hw2.md

  3╎    ╎    ╎    ╎    ╎ 3  @Base/essentials.jl:796; ifelse
 Total snapshots: 49.
 Utilization: 100% across all threads and tasks.
 Use the `groupby` kwarg to break down by thread and/or task.
 ```
+#### Analysis
+Calculation time: The 100 × 100 multiplication of the Tropical matrix takes approximately 3.2 ms.
+Memory allocation: Only 3 allocations were made, totaling approximately 78.1 KiB, indicating a relatively efficient implementation without a large number of temporary object creations.

 ## Task2
 ```julia
 function ⊕(s::Set{Int}, t::Set{Int})